billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 }
 ```

 and finally test the configuration with `nginx -t`.
-Then you will either need to start or restart nginx (try both):
+Then you will either need to start or restart nginx:
-* `nginx`
+* To start: `nginx`
 * If you get errors that the address is already in use: `nginx -s reload`

 And you can test the status with: